baremetal-engine/PotatoAI/README.md

 ...then you are needed.

-**Join the founding minds of PotatoAI.
+**Join the founding minds of Potato.
 Help build the recursive mind that belongs to all.**

 ---